ikaroruan/HODT/README.md

-# HODT
+# HODT - High Order Delaunay Triangulation
-High Order Delaunay Triangulation for Undergrad Thesis
+Development of HODT to be used in my undergrad thesis.